wp-insider/sell-digital-downloads/sell-digital-downloads/readme.txt

 == Changelog ==

-= Next version =
+= TODO 2.2.5 =
+* Added [isell_buy_now] shortcode.
+You can use this shortcode to put a buy now button for a product on any WordPress post or page.
+* Changed debug log filename from "wp_isell_debug.log" to "wp-isell-debug.txt".
 * Fixed typos in readme.txt.
 * Changed language textdomain from "isell" to "sell-digital-downloads".
-* Changed debug log filename from "wp_isell_debug.log" to "wp-isell-debug.txt".
 * Added "Custom Thanks Page URL" option for each product.
-* Added [isell_buy_now] shortcode.
-Usage instructions are available on Edit Product page.

 = 2.2.4 =
 * The plugin will automatically create the necessary pages (Download, Thanks, Error) at activation.
 No need to create these pages manually anymore.